 Therese certainly knew a lot about her American family, even as we knew basically nothing about her.

 She let me know that she would phone up her son (so she had a son!) but there was only one telephone in the apartment block, and it was on the ground floor, presumably in the manager’s home.
 She’d be right back.
 And she disappeared down the stairs.
-Not long after, she returned, and soon her son Serge drove up.
+Not long after, she returned, and soon her son Serge drove up in a white hatchback.
 He was a thin middle aged man, very fit, a bit younger than my father, with whom he shared so many facial features, including a balding head!
 Unfortunately, between the three of us, nobody but me spoke English, but we somehow communicated anyway.

 Serge’s home was set in a small village less than three miles from Montbard, a little ways further along the omnipresent Burgundy Canal.
 It’s called St. Remy (It is not the St. Remy with the mental hospital made famous by Vincent Van Gogh).
 It’s had a stable population of about 850 since the 1950’s.
 Most of those people lived on the other side of the canal from Serge, though.
 And near the bridge over the canal was the city hall with a placard announcing events.
 And near the next bridge up the canal, in the adjoining village of Buffon, was a large sand-surfaced area with men playing Jeu de Boules because . . . of course there was.